Jerry-Jie-Xie/Jerry-Jie-Xie.github.io/_pages/about.md

 6. Imbalance learning and Domain adaptation.

-**Shot Bio**
+**Short Bio**
 ======
 I am an Associate Professor in School of Computer and Electronic Information / School of Artificial Intelligence at Nanjing Normal University.
 Before join NNU, I was an Associate Professor at Jiangnan University and a Postdoctoral Research Fellow at University of Waterloo.
 I obtained my PhD degree from Queensland University of Technology.
 My bachelor and master degree are obtained from Shanghai University.

 **Academic Service**
 ======
+Reviewer:
-Reviewer: IEEE Transactions on Intelligent Transportation Systems, IEEE Transactions on Multimedia, Journal of the American Statistical Association, IEEE Access, Journal of Herpetology, PeerJ, Ecological Informatics, Applied Acoustics, European Journal of Remote Sensing, SPLINE 2016, IEEE SMC 2018, ICCCAS 2018
+IEEE Transactions on Intelligent Transportation Systems IEEE Transactions on Multimedia
+Journal of the American Statistical Association,
+IEEE Access
+Journal of Herpetology
+PeerJ
+Ecological Informatics
+Applied Acoustics
+European Journal of Remote Sensing
+SPLINE 2016, IEEE SMC 2018, ICCCAS 2018

 TPC: CIIS 2017, ICCCAS 2018, ICICN 2022, ACSE 2023, ISHCI2023